CANADA STOCKS-Futures indicate higher start after BoJ stimulus boost

 Oct 31 - Stock futures pointed to a higher start for Canada’s main stock index on Friday after the Bank of Japan surprised financial markets by significantly expanding its massive stimulus program.

-The BoJ board voted to accelerate purchases of Japanese government bonds while tripling purchases of exchange-traded funds and real-estate investment trusts.
+The BoJ’s board voted 5-4 to accelerate purchases of Japanese government bonds, increasing its holdings at an annual pace of 80 trillion yen ($723.4 billion), while tripling its purchases of exchange-traded funds and real-estate investment trusts.

-Canadian GDP data for August released on Friday had little impact.
-A drop in oil and gas output affected by maintenance, combined with a fall in manufacturing, helped push the Canadian economy to its first decline since December.
+Statistics Canada is scheduled to release gross domestic product data for August at 8.30 a.m.
+ET.

-The Toronto Stock Exchange’s S&P/TSX composite index fell on Thursday as shares of gold miners tumbled after the companies reported disappointing quarterly results and positive U.S. economic data hurt bullion prices.
+The Toronto Stock Exchange’s S&P/TSX composite index fell on Thursday as shares of Goldcorp Inc and other gold miners tumbled after the companies reported disappointing quarterly results and positive U.S. economic data hurt bullion prices.

 (Morning News Call newsletter link.reuters.com/nex49s; The Day Ahead newsletter link.reuters.com/mex49s)